FAQ

 My employer said they are reporting me to the Board of Pharmacy — what will happen?

 A complaint to the Board of Pharmacy will be referred to the PHMP (Professional Health Monitoring Program), whose role it is to determine the likelihood of of your practice being a danger to the public.
 That determination will be based largely in part on the results of an drug and alcohol and/or a mental health evaluation by an approved provider.
-You may receive a letter from the PHMP requesting you contact SARPH.
-However, SARPH is available to Pharmacist at any time, and we encourage you to contact us before you receive the letter.
+You may receive a letter from the PHMP, however, SARPH is available to Pharmacist at any time, and we encourage you to contact us before you receive the letter.

 What are the rules for the reporting crimes and disciplinary action?